American Medical Association Wades Into Abortion Debate With Lawsuit

 In its earliest days, the AMA led the fight to outlaw abortion in the late 1800s, as doctors wanted to assert their professionalism and clear the field of "untrained" practitioners like midwives.

 Abortion was not an issue for the group in the first half of the 20th century.
-The AMA became best known for successful fights to fend off a national health insurance system.
+The AMA became best-known for successful fights to fend off a national health insurance system.

 Leading up to Roe v.
 Wade, the 1973 Supreme Court decision that legalized abortion nationwide, the AMA softened its opposition.
 In 1970, the AMA board called for abortion decisions to be between "a woman and her doctor."
 But the organization declined to submit a friend-of-the-court brief to the high court during its consideration of Roe.

-In 1997, the AMA, in a surprise move, endorsed a GOP-backed measure to ban what opponents called "partial-birth abortions," a little-used procedure that anti-abortion forces likened to infanticide.
+In 1997, the AMA, in a surprise move, endorsed a GOP-backed measure to ban what opponents called "partial-birth abortions," a little used procedure that anti-abortion forces likened to infanticide.
 A year later, however, an audit of the AMA's leadership found its trustees had "blundered" in endorsing the bill and had contradicted long-standing AMA policy.

 One reason the organization may be moving on the issue now could be the shifting parameters of the abortion debate itself.
 In 1997, the abortion procedure ban that the AMA endorsed "polled well and allowed abortion opponents to paint the other side as extremist," Ziegler says.

-Exactly the opposite is true today, she says, as states pass abortion bans more sweeping than those seen at any time since Roe v.
-Wade.
+Exactly the opposite is true today, she says, as states pass abortion bans more sweeping than those seen at any time since Roe.
 Yet most public opinion polls show a majority of Americans want abortion to remain legal in many or most cases.

 "As abortion opponents take more extreme positions, the AMA is probably a little more comfortable intervening" Ziegler adds.